Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Experiments

-\paragraph{Baselines.} We compare Cond-FiP against FiP~\citep{scetbon2024fip}, DECI~\citep{geffner2022deep}, and DoWhy~\citep{dowhy_gcm}.
-We evaluate the zero-shot generalization capabilities of our amortized approach when compared to non-amortized baselines trained from scratch on each test problem instance (or dataset).
-For a fair comparison with our method, we use $n_{\text{train}}=400$ samples to train baselines, and evaluate the performance on the remaining $400$ test samples.
-Also, we provide the true graph $\gG$ to all the baselines for consistency as Cond-FiP requires true graphs.
-Finally, we use $400$ sample to obtain the dataset embedding, and evaluate Cond-FiP on the remaining ones.
+\textbf{Baselines.} We compare Cond-FiP against FiP~\citep{scetbon2024fip}, DECI~\citep{geffner2022deep}, and DoWhy~\citep{dowhy_gcm}.
+Since the baselines do not have any amortization procedure, they are trained from scratch on each test setting.
+For a fair comparison with our method, we use the same context set $\dx$ with $400$ samples to train the baselines, which was used to obtain the dataset embeddings in Cond-FiP.
+All the methods are then evaluated on the remaining $400$ samples in query set $D_{\bm{X}'}$.
+Also, we provide the true graph $\gG$ to all the baselines to ensure consistency with Cond-FiP.

+To avoid potential confusion, we clarify that the notion of distribution shift is defined w.r.t Cond-FiP's training setup.
+For the baselines, there is no distribution shift as they are trained on the context ($\dx$) drawn from the specific test distribution.
+The most important comparison is with the baseline FiP, as Cond-FiP is its amortized counterpart.
+Further, we do not report detailed comparisons with CausalNF~\citep{NEURIPS2023_b8402301} as its performance was consistently weaker than other baselines, check~\Cref{app:causal-nf-comparison} for details.

-\paragraph{Evaluation Tasks.} We evaluate the performance of all the methods on the following three tasks. \begin{itemize} \item \textbf{Noise Prediction:} Given the observations $\dx$ and the true graph $\gG$, infer the noise variables $\widehat{D_{\bm{N}}}$ and compute the root-mean-square error (RMSE) with true noise $D_{\bm{N}}$. \item \textbf{Sample Generation:} Given the noise samples $D_{\bm{N}}$ and the true graph $\gG$, generate the causal variables $\widehat \dx$ and compute the RMSE with the true causal variables $\dx$. \item \textbf{Interventional Generation:} Given the noise samples $D_{\bm{N}}$ and the true graph $\gG$, generate the intervened samples and compute the RMSE with the true intervened samples. \end{itemize}
+\paragraph{Evaluation Tasks.} We evaluate the methods on the following three tasks. \emph{Noise Prediction:} given the observations $\dx$ and the true graph $\gG$, infer the noise variables $\widehat{D_{\bm{N}}}$. \emph{Sample Generation:} given the noise samples $D_{\bm{N}}$ and the true graph $\gG$, generate the causal variables $\widehat \dx$. \emph{Interventional Generation:} generate intervened samples from noise samples $D_{\bm{N}}$ and the true graph $\gG$.